-Pain on top of the foot often occurs due to fractures and bruises.
-However, several chronic conditions can also cause pain on the top of the foot.
+Pain on the top of the foot often occurs due to overexertion or injury.
+However, several chronic conditions can also cause pain in the top of the foot.

 The foot has a complex set of tendons, muscles, joints, and bones that enable it to work properly.
-Many health conditions and injuries, however, can upset the foot’s movement and balance, causing problems and pain.
+Disruption of any of these parts can cause pain throughout the foot.

 An injury, such as a sprain or bone break, can occur in any part of the foot, including the top.